adamgrzelak/vasp-plot-suite/README.md

 a) DosApp: for plotting electronic density of states (eDOS),<br>
 b) BandsApp: for plotting electronic band structure.

-Instructions for each of module can be found in their respective README files.
+Instructions for each module can be found in their respective README files.

 This library is available via pip:
 <code>pip install vaspplotsuite</code>